IllDepence/JSONkeeper/README.md

 * X-Firebase-ID-Token → all documents created by this user

 ## JSON-LD
-JSONkeeper can be configured to host JSON-LD documents in a sensible manner.
+JSON­keeper can be configured to host JSON-LD documents in a sensible manner.

 #### Example:
 If the [configuration](#config) contains a section